luk036/luk036.github.io/flows/conceptsflow.md

 ## Why?

-- To test C++23 new feature (concepts), together with structured binding.
+- To test C++23 new feature (modules), together with structured binding.

 - C++23 is pythonified, which is faster, safer, and easier to write.